daanyal-23/kasparro-ai-agentic-content-generation-system-syed-daanyal/docs/projectdocumentation.md

 - Testability over implicit behavior

-The implementation is aligned with Kasparro’s focus on clarity, modularity, and robust AI system design, transcending the limitations of simple automation scripts.
+The final implementation demonstrates a true agentic pipeline with explicit state, routing, validation, and retry logic—designed with real-world AI engineering practices in mind.